 People felt safe with the carers who supported them.
 One person said "I am safe [staff member] always makes sure I am."
+One relative said "[my relative] is 100% safe, and I say that with all honesty."
 The service had procedures for ensuring that any concerns about people's safety were appropriately reported.
 All of the staff we spoke with demonstrated an understanding of the type of abuse that could occur and the signs they would look for.
 Staff were clear what they would do if they thought someone was at risk of abuse including who they would report any safeguarding concerns to.
 Staff said they had not needed to report any concerns but would not hesitate to report abuse if they saw or heard anything that put people at risk.
 Staff had received training on protecting people from abuse and records we saw confirmed this.
 They were aware of the whistle-blowing procedure for the service and said that they were confident enough to use it if they needed to.

 Peoples' individual support plans contained risk assessments to reduce and manage the risks to people's safety; for example people had risk assessments around the management of their epilepsy which provided staff with instructions about what to look out for and what to do if a person had a seizure.
 Other people had risk assessments to assist staff with managing any behaviour that may challenge.
-Risk assessments were also in place to manage other risks within the environment including the risk of accessing cleaning products.
+Risk assessments were also in place to manage other risks within the environment including the risks associated with cooking and using electrical appliances.
 One care staff said "Risk assessments are updated and all the staff read them and refer to them, it is key to preventing accidents or incidents from happening."
-The support plans were reviewed on a regular basis to ensure that risk assessments and care plans were updated regularly or as changes occurred.
+The support plans were reviewed to ensure that risk assessments and care plans were updated regularly or as changes occurred.

 When accidents had occurred the manager and staff took appropriate action to ensure that people received safe treatment.
 Training records confirmed that all staff had received health and safety and First Aid training.
 Accidents and incidents were regularly reviewed to observe for any incident trends and control measures were put in place to minimise the risks.

 There was sufficient staff available to provide people's care and support.
-Most people received one to one support and this had the capacity to increase to two to one support at certain times of the day or if specific activities were planned.
-One person said "The staff are good; I always get my favourites working with me."
+Some people received one to one support for parts of the day; other people were supported by one member of staff in shared housing.
+One person said "I like the staff, they know me well and if I haven't got on with a staff member in the past they have changed them for me."
 One staff member said "The staffing ratio is good; people really do get the support they need."
 Staff told us there was enough staff to support people with their planned activities.
-We visited one person in their own home and they were planning on going out for the day and we saw that there were two staff to support as detailed in the care plan and risk assessment.
+One relative told us "The staff are great, they know [my relative] really well and they pick up on small behaviour changes so we can tackle them before they get too big."
 We observed that there were enough staff to attend to people's needs and to be relaxed with them during our visits to people's homes.